Josh Bell Player Props: Guardians vs. Cardinals

 Josh Bell At The Plate

-- He has gone deep in three games this season (6.3%), homering in 1.5% of his chances at the plate.
+- He has gone deep in 6.1% of his games this season, and 1.5% of his plate appearances.

-- Bell has driven in a run in 19 games this season (39.6%), including two games with multiple runs batted in.
+- Bell has driven in a run in 19 games this year (38.8%), including two games with multiple runs batted in.

-- He has scored in seven games this year (14.6%), but has had no multi-run games.
+- He has scored a run in seven of 49 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.